okikio/transferables/README.md

 | ------ | ---- | ------- | ------ |
 | 7+     | 12+  | 41+     | 5+     |

-Native support for `transferables` is dependent on which [transferable object](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) great as it doesn't use any browser specific or nodejs specific API's, you should be good to use `transferables` in any environment.
+Native support for `transferables` is actually rather good, but which [transferable object](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) are supported is where the complexity comes in, [#astericks](#asterisks--limitations) covers these limitations.

 ## Contributing